-Our readers voted for the best leggings for women that travel!
+Our readers vote for the best leggings for women that travel!

 Oktoberfest Travel Tips

-Now that you know how to dress for Oktoberfest, follow our readers’ other tips for an enjoyable trip.
+Now that you’ve sorted out the right Oktoberfest womens clothes and shoe options, follow our readers’ other tips for an enjoyable trip.

 - If you want a table at the event, call and reserve at least a few months in advance.